daviddoji/Project_Euler/README.md

 # Project_Euler_Solutions

-I'm trying to solve all the problems given in https://projecteuler.net/archives using Python
+I'm trying to solve the problems given in https://projecteuler.net/archives using Python